deeputg/buying.com-smartcontracts/README.md

 cd ..
 ```
 teal program will be generated in `teal/payload.teal` file.
-## Create app
+### Create app
-to deploy the smartcontract for the first time
+This will deploy the smartcontract located in `teal/payload.teal` to the Algorand blockchain and return the appId after confirming the transaction.
 ```
 node index.js create
 ```
-## Update app
+### Update app
-to update the app with already deployed appId
+This will redeploy the smartcontract located in `teal/payload.teal` to the Algorand blockchain.
+The appId will be same.
 ```
 node index.js update <appId>
 ```